 To reach the horseback riding trailhead from Dundas, follow Route 403 to Main Street in Hamilton.
 Continue east on Main Street to Osler Drive.
 Follow Osler to Governors Road and head east to the DVCA entrance.

-Overall, Dundas Valley Conservation Area is the 1st most popular horseback riding trail of all 6 horseback riding in Ontario.
+Overall, Dundas Valley Conservation Area is the 1st most popular horse trail of all 6 horseback rides in Ontario.